workwithnaveen7/Security-Auditing-Dashboard/README.md

 - **Data Visualization:** Plot data with bar, pie, line, word cloud and sankey graphs using Plotly.

+- **Filtering:** Users can apply filters and dynamically visulaize the data.

 ## Usage

 Open your web browser and navigate to http://127.0.0.1:8050 to access the application.